Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The question of what a camera (or your own eye) actually sees is an interesting one.
 It's also a practical one, since astronomers use such sensors in their instruments, to view the behaviour of objects having large speeds (jets, active galactic nuclei, and so on).
 We'll return to this later, in Part II.

-Many references use the word observer.
-That term is completely avoided here, because of its ambiguity.
-The word observer, in its typical usage, connotes a single thing - a single camera/sensor.
-But in SR, in most cases, it's really referring to a grid.
+Many SR books use the word observer.
+That term is completely avoided here, because it's very unclear.
+The word observer, in ordinary language, means a single thing.
+But in SR, in most cases, the word observer is really referring to a grid.
+And grids are made up of many things, not one.

 In an inertial grid, the speed and direction of motion of a freely moving object doesn't change.